In this Privacy Notice:

 - the right to lodge a complaint with the data protection regulator (details of which are provided below) if you think that any of your rights have been infringed by us.

-You can exercise your rights by contacting us using the details set out in the “Contacting us” section below.
+You can exercise your rights by contacting us using the details set out in the “Contact us” section below.

 You can find out more information about your rights by contacting the following:

-PDG has appointed a Data Protection Officer who, for queries relating to PDG, can be contacted using the ‘contact us’ details above.
+PIMCO Europe GmbH has appointed a Data Protection Officer who, for queries relating to PIMCO Europe GmbH, can be contacted using the ‘contact us’ details above.
 Please mark your enquiry ‘for the attention of the Data Protection Officer’.

 Allianz Privacy Standard